navidrome/website/content/en/docs/Faq/_index.md

 that offer this functionality.
 We encourage you to explore these options if folder browsing is a priority.

 ---
+## I have an album with tracks by different artists, why is it broken up into lots of separate albums, each with their own artist?
+Navidrome only organises music by tags, it will not automatically group a folder containing a bunch of songs with different artists into one album.

+For a "Various Artists" compilation, the `Part Of Compilation` tag (`TCMP` for id3, `COMPILATION` for FLAC) must be set, for all tracks.

+For a single-artist album with a different artist name for each track (for example "Alice feat.
+Bob" , "Alice feat.
+Carol"), the `Album Artist` tags must be the same ("Alice") for all tracks.

+---
 ## How can I edit my music metadata (id3 tags)?
 How can I rename/move my files?
 With Navidrome you can't.
 Navidrome does not write to your music folder or the files by design.
 It may have capabilities to change/add cover art for artists, albums and playlists in the future, but even then it won't write these images to your Music Folder or